Frederick Reefs

 Frederick Reef is in the Coral Sea Islands, over 220 nmi northeast of Gladstone, Queensland.
-The reef gets its name from Frederick, which first reported sighting the reef.
+The reef was named in 1812 by Captain Joseph Savigny of Frederick, who first reported sighting the reef.

-Frederick Reef is a small atoll with a large rock called Ridge Rock at the southern end, a sand cay called Observatory Cay, and a lighthouse at the northern end, which is the only permanently dry land, although there are a few of others cays that can be awash at high tide.
-The reef is around 30km2.
+Frederick Reef is a small atoll with a large rock called Ridge Rock at the southern end, a sand cay called Observatory Cay, and a lighthouse at the northern end, which is the only permanently dry land, although there are a few other cays that can be awash at high tide.

-The reefs are in a J shape that forms a semi-enclosed lagoon known as Anchorage Sound, with an opening on the North side.
+The reefs are in a "J" shape that forms a semi-enclosed lagoon known as Anchorage Sound, with an opening on the North side.
 The complex measures about 10 by 4 km, with an area of 30 km2.

 The reef is located in some deep water and drops sharply to over 2500 m on the western side.